pierreaubert/spinorama/README.md

 3. Scanned data from a picture with [WebPlotDigitizer](https://automeris.io/WebPlotDigitizer/).
 4. Export in text form from [REW](https://www.roomeqwizard.com/)
 5. GLL data files are also (weakly) supported.
-If you want access to the automation, then please drop an email.
-GLL viewer is a Windows only application and the automation is based on Windows automation.
+If you want access to the automation, then please drop me an email.
+GLL viewer is a Windows only application and the automation is based on Windows automation (PowerAutomate) which is not open source and does not allow to share easily the program.

 ## Computations